 Having come of age during the Great Recession and amidst 24/7 news coverage of political gridlock, millennials are understandably distrustful of large institutions and hungry for disruption.
 Since peaking in 2010, millennial unemployment has remained high despite the fact that millennials recently surpassed Baby Boomers as the largest generation in the US labor force.

 Disillusioned with greedy corporations and incompetent politicians, it is no wonder less than 17% of millennials trust Congress to “do the right thing all or most of the time,” according to a 2014 survey conducted by the Harvard Institute of Politics.
-There are many reasons to be frustrated by our current system of government, but complaining is unlikely to help.

 Importantly, I’m not arguing for more millennials to jump into politics out of undergrad.
 In 2014, the GOP ushered in a young and relatively diverse rookie class that included 37-year-old Tom Cotton, a first-year Senator from Arkansas, and 30-year-old Elise Stefanik, a Republican Congresswoman from New York State.
 There will always be a small portion of young people who do want to run for office at a younger age.
 Trump and Carson offer a model for the remaining 89% of us.